daystar7777/PhiLang/README.md

   }
 ```
 Output will be 'TickTickTickTickTickTickTickTick....'.
-More than 100 seconds would passed between 'Tick' and 'Tick'. (as soon as possible after 100 seconds)
+More than 100 seconds would be passed between 'Tick' and 'Tick'. (as soon as possible after 100 seconds)

 ## Multi-thread example